jenskeiner/lintr/docs/project_plan.md

    - Use `json_schema_extra={"env": [...]}` instead of `env=...` to specify environment variable names (deprecated in Pydantic V2).
    - Set `env_vars_override_env_file=True` to ensure environment variables take precedence over `.env` file.
    - Use `env_nested_delimiter="__"` to support nested configuration via environment variables.
+2. When implementing configuration file handling:
+   - Provide a well-documented default configuration template with examples and comments
+   - Include clear next steps for users after initialization
+   - Handle file paths safely using pathlib
+   - Give helpful error messages for common issues like existing files

 ### GitHub API Interaction
 1. When writing rules that interact with the GitHub API: